 From Maximilian Le Cain: Beyond the Cretinous World of Images by Esperanza Collado

-Maximilian Le Cain (born 1978) has made more than seventy short and medium-length experimental films and videos over the past decade.
+Maximilian Le Cain (born 1978) has made more than eighty short, medium and feature length experimental films and videos over the past decade.
 He is also a film critic and editor of Cork Film Centre’s online experimental film magazine Experimental Conversations.
-He regularly programmes experimental film for the Cork-based experimental music/film event Black Sun and has presented avant-garde film events in collaboration with, amongst others, Cork Film Centre and Cork Film Festival, involving filmmakers such as Peter Tscherkassky, Pip Chodorov, James Fotopoulos, Abigail Child and Vivienne Dick.
+He regularly programmed experimental film for the Cork-based experimental music/film event Black Sun and has presented avant-garde film events in collaboration with, amongst others, Cork Film Centre and Cork Film Festival, involving filmmakers such as Peter Tscherkassky, Pip Chodorov, James Fotopoulos, Abigail Child and Vivienne Dick.

 He is currently working in creative partnership with sound/performance artist Vicky Langan.
-He collaborates with artist Esperanza Collado as ‘The Consecutive Impostors’ in the multi-disciplinary art project Operation Rewrite.
+He collaborates with artist Esperanza Collado as ‘The Consecutive Impostors’ in the multi-disciplinary art project Operation Rewrite and with composer Karen Power on the sound / film / performance project Gorging Limpet.
 He is a member, with Rouzbeh Rashidi and Dean Kavanagh, of the Cinema Cyanide noise project, and of the Experimental Film Society collective.
 In 2011, he received an Irish Arts Council bursary award to develop his practice from video to film-on-film work.

 As a film critic, his writings have appeared in a broad range of international film journals, most notably Senses of Cinema, and in several books, including The Cinema of Roman Polanski: Dark Spaces of the World (Wallflower Press, 2006).